stanoz/CSharp-web-api/README.md

 ## Project Overview

-This project interacts with a public API to retrieve data, which is then transferred to a PostgreSQL database.
-The project provides an API to modify this data.
-It also includes a user interface for easier interaction with the system.
-Additionally, the project generates logs for monitoring and debugging purposes.
+The project provides an API to modify data that is stored in local database.

 ## Features